Vaginal Infections and Vaginitis

-Although each of these vaginal infections can have different symptoms, it is not always easy for a woman to figure out which type she has.
-In fact, diagnosis can even be tricky for an experienced doctor.
-Part of the problem is that sometimes more than one type of infection can be present at the same time.
-And, an infection may even be present without any symptoms at all.
+Although they may have different symptoms, a diagnosis can be tricky even for an experienced doctor.
+Part of the problem is that you could have more than one at the same time.

 You could also have an infection without any symptoms.